-Appleman has guided the Bulldogs to seven Ivy League Championships (2004, 2008, 2010-2014), six NCAA Tournament appearances (2004, 2008, 2011-2014), four 20-plus win seasons (2005, 2008, 2009, 2013) and became the first coach in conference history to win an NCAA match -- a feat she has accomplished twice (2004 and 2008).
+Appleman has guided the Bulldogs to a record-setting five straight Ivy League championships and eight total conference titles (2004, 2008, 2010-2014, 2017), six NCAA Tournament appearances (2004, 2008, 2011-2014), four 20-plus win seasons (2005, 2008, 2009, 2013) and became the first coach in conference history to win an NCAA match -- a feat she has accomplished twice (2004 and 2008).
 Appleman earned AVCA Regional Coach of the Year following the 2004 season.

 A national champion prior to arriving at Yale, Appleman spent eight years as an assistant at Penn State.
 Appleman assisted legendary head coach Russ Rose and helped lead the Nittany Lions to the 1999 National Championship and five Final Fours.

 Appleman has built a winning tradition at Yale.
-At the helm of the Bulldogs, Appleman has produced the best winning percentage -- .731 -- in program history with an overall record of 220-81 entering the 2015 season.
+At the helm of the Bulldogs, Appleman has produced the best winning percentage -- .722 -- in program history with an overall record of 270-104 entering the 2018 season.

 Kevin Laseau Associate Head Coach of Women's Volleyball